binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter11.md

 G> Proceed with the attack.
 G> The website is now cloned.
 G>
-G> Select the vulns to exploit: `2) Meterpreter Multi-Memory Injection`.
+G> Select the vulnerabilities to exploit: `2) Meterpreter Multi-Memory Injection`.
 G>
 G> Select the payloads to deliver.
 Select them all.
 G> Confirm Port 443 to help disguise the reverse connection as legit.